Highly variable post-fire streamflow patterns observed across monitored catchments (5-minute video):

-Functional Flows Calculator (FFC)
+The Functional Flows Calculator

-Hydrologic classification of California
+Hydrologic classification and modeling

-Download the KMZ of the hydrologic classification from the link below:
+Download the KMZ of the hydrologic classification:

 2D hydrodynamic modeling is used in combination with geomorphic classification and synthetic river corridors to evaluate alternative flow-form-function scenarios at management relevant scales.
-The use of synthetic, archetypal river models based on mathematical descriptions of geomorphic attributes derived from geomorphic classification in lieu of high-resolution topographic data (i) reduces time and financial requirements, (ii) overcomes site-specific topographic features, and (iii) allows for evaluation of any morphological structure of interest.
+The use of synthetic, archetypal river models based on mathematical descriptions of geomorphic attributes derived from geomorphic classification in lieu of high-resolution topographic data (i) reduces resource requirements, (ii) overcomes site-specific topographic features, and (iii) allows for evaluation of any morphological structure of interest.
 Ecosystem performance is measured across a suite of functions related to aquatic species, riparian species, and hydrogeomorphic processes.